apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 Here's a flow diagram outlining the steps of this flow:

-**TIP:** Save the graphic to your system and open it locally to see the full size image.
-You can also use the text provided in misc/webSequenceDiagram.txt and plug into `https://www.websequencediagrams.com`.
+**TIP**: Save the graphic to your system and open it locally to see the full size image.
+You can also use the text provided in ./api-platform-samples/sample-proxies/oauth-advanced/misc/webSequenceDiagram.txt and plug into `https://www.websequencediagrams.com`.

 ![alt text](../images/oauth-advanced-sequence-diagram.png)